 Applications for a Class A bear license can be made online or at any license sales location.
 Please note paper applications are no longer available.
 The deadline for bear season applications is always Dec.
 10.

 - When to apply for a preference point only

-Some hunters may not wish to hunt the upcoming bear season, but would still like to accumulate a preference point.
+Some hunters may not wish to hunt the upcoming bear season but would still like to accumulate a preference point.
 The bear application allows the applicant to specify they would like a preference point only, which does not place them in the drawing.
 Once an applicant is a drawing winner, they are authorized to purchase a Class A license and their preference point total returns to zero.
-Their preference point total is reset to zero even if for some reason, they cannot or chose not to hunt bear that year.
+Their preference point total is reset to zero even if, for some reason, they cannot or choose not to hunt bears that year.